-'No Business Wearing This Uniform,' Dallas Police Officer Bryan Riser Arrested, Charged With 2 Counts Capital Murder
+'No Business Wearing This Uniform,' Dallas Police Officer Bryan Riser Arrested, Charged With 2 Counts Of Capital Murder

 Chief García said the charges against Riser stem from two unrelated murder victims in 2017.
 One was a woman named Lisa Saenz who was kidnapped in March.
 She was found in the Trinity River deceased from multiple gunshot wounds.
 Three men, Kevin Kidd, 28, Emmanuel Kilpatrick, 31, and Jermon Simmons, 35, were arrested at the time and charged with capital murder.

 The other victim, Albert Douglas was kidnapped and killed in Feb.
 2017.
+His body was never recovered.

-García said Riser had a relationship with at least one of the victims.READ MORE: Stimulus Check Latest: When Could You See Another Economic Relief Payment?
+García said Riser had a relationship with at least one of the victims.READ MORE: Why Public Utility Commission Won't Reverse Alleged ERCOT Overcharges And What It Could Mean For You

 The police department first identified Riser as a person of interest in 2019.
 But even with help from the FBI, there wasn’t enough evidence to arrest him.
 Thus, Riser was out patrolling the community while he was actively under investigation for murder.